stolostron/rhacm-docs/console/console.md

 Click **New application** to edit a `.yaml` file and create your application.
 Click Resources to view the information of each application.
 For more information about application resources, see [Application management (Technology preview)](../manage_applications/overview.md).

-### Viewing your pod health (IS THIS PART OF TOPOLOGY AND SHOULD IT MOVE?
-I cannot test as topology page not up in my cluster -- bcs)
+### Viewing your pod health

 View the pod health for all of your clusters by expanding the Heatmap.
-The Heatmap displays color-coordinated boxes that represent the VCPU usage threshold of your nodes.

 Click **Show details** to view the map.
 The size of the color-coordinated boxes represents the number of nodes on your cluster.
 Hover your cursor over the box to view the response time of your cluster.

-## Topology page (Need dev help on this)
+## Topology page
-{: #topology}

 The Topology page uses information from Weave Scope probe to display Kubernetes objects within a cluster.
 You can view hub cluster resources.
 As you configure managed clusters, you see more clusters in the Topology view.